HARRY NOVAK PROFILE

 - 1981) and also plays harmonica on the title tune.
 Co-star Russell

-Johnson, who everyone knows as the Professor on GILLIGAN'S ISLAND,
+Johnson, who everyone knows as the Professor on GILLIGAN'S

-has a long history in genre films, appearing in titles such as IT
+ISLAND, has a long history in genre films, appearing in

-CAME FROM OUTER SPACE (1953), THIS
+FROM OUTER SPACE (1953), THIS

 ISLAND EARTH (1955), ATTACK